TheBookPeople/golang-service-status/README.md

 # golang-service-status

-Provides an JSON object exposing status information, ideal as part of a REST API for internal monitoring.
+Provides a JSON object exposing status information, ideal as part of a REST API for internal monitoring.

 ## Installation